kimsey0/NudgeBot/README.md

 As an example, to follow Gitflow-style naming, to require that all feature branches start with an issue number, a hyphen, and an uppercase letter, and to ignore inactivity for `develop` and `master`, set `ALLOW_BRANCHES` to `(feature/\\d+-[A-Z]|release/|hotfix/).*` and `IGNORE_BRANCHES` to `develop|master`.

-### BRANCH_AGE_INACTIVE
+### BRANCH_AGE_WARNING and BRANCH_AGE_DANGER
-The allowed time since last commit was made to a branch in hours until it is marked as inactive (default 168).
+The allowed time since last commit was made to a branch in hours until it is marked with a warning color (orange, default 168 hours) or a danger color (red, default 720 hours).

 ### PULL_REQUEST_AGE_SINCE
 Set to `commit` to measure pull request and commit age as time since last commit to the source branch.